sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 ![Nextcloud recommended apps screen](../../../../images/Making-use-of-a-15-year-old-laptop/Nextcloud%20recommended%20apps%20screen.jpeg)

-Nextcloud is actually not just a file-storing app, it can replace all the Google services altogether, and more!..
+Nextcloud is actually not just a file-storing app.
+It can replace all the Google services altogether, and more!
 If you are interested, you can look for details on the Internet, I personally didn't need that and just skipped.

 You will see a dashboard: